Snow creates difficult road conditions in many areas

 The Road Safety Authority (RSA) advised road users to prepare for cold weather conditions, with motorists advised to clear windows and mirrors before setting out on journeys.

-In the North, the Met Office has issued a status yellow warning for snow and wind which comes into effect at midnight and runs until midnight on Tuesday.
+In the North, the Met Office has issued a status yellow warning for snow and wind which runs until midnight on Tuesday.

 It said heavy snow and strong winds would lead to travel disruption, especially along routes on higher ground.
 There was also a possibility of some vehicles and passengers on certain routes being left stranded, along with potential delays or cancellations to rail and air travel, and power cuts.